cosmos-lang/cosmos-lang.github.io/phil.md

 You may see [this](https://github.com/cosmos-lang/cosmos-lang.github.io/wiki/Comparison) for a better comparison.

 A lot of inspiration is also drawn from functional and [prototypal languages](https://github.com/cosmos-lang/cosmos-lang.github.io/wiki/Comparison:-Prototypal-Languages).
+Part of the motivation for Cosmos involved starting from a typical scripting language and still wanting to explore concepts from different paradigms.